Home

 Positive Motivation to Exercise: Setting Goals

 So how can simply setting a goal be motivating?
-Setting a goal, for example...'to lose 15 lbs by the middle of next month' (using our Cinderella program of course) ' takes you from merely wishing and dreaming to heading toward a specific, reasonable target.
+Setting a goal, for example...'to lose 15 lbs by the middle of next month takes you from merely wishing and dreaming to heading toward a specific, reasonable target.
 The deadline will push you to get the most out of your exercise and nutrition program.
 When you reach your goal, and you will, set a new, specific goal to take you to the next level.

 "I have three types of goals.
 One long range goal (fit @64)followed by a shorter goal (something than I can achieve within a yr) and finally my little weekly goals.
 Those are the most fun.
 One is to add a variation or eat better for that week.
 Really anything that I will be able to see within a week.
 That keeps me going into the next week."